GSA/SmartPay-RFI/01_draft RFQ.md

 - Leverage the static site generator, [Eleventy](https://www.11ty.dev/).
 - Incorporate the [U.S. Web Design System](https://designsystem.digital.gov/).

-The above-mentioned 889 tool will be migrated from Google Cloud Platform to Cloud.gov before launch of the new GSA SmartPay main website.
+The above-mentioned 889 tool will be migrated from Google Cloud Platform to Cloud.gov and Cloud.gov Pages before launch of the new GSA SmartPay main website.

 The new GSA SmartPay training website ([GitHub](https://github.com/GSA/smartpay-training)) will be a combination of static web content and a custom training application with a database component.
-The training website will be hosted on Cloud.gov.
+The training website will be hosted on Cloud.gov and Cloud.gov Pages.

 ##### 1.1.3 Future state